Suppasit Jongcheveevat: Business Ventures

-Management and Production
+Production

-In 2020, Suppasit founded Mew Suppasit Studio to manage his entertainment career serving as CEO until its closure in December 2022.
-In 2023, he established Sol Skipper, a company overseeing his entertainment projects and public engagements, where he continues to serve as CEO.

 In 2022, Suppasit took on the role of executive producer and lead actor (playing "Natee") for The Ocean Eyes, a television series about marine veterinarians at a prestigious oceanographic institute, featuring a character with telepathic abilities.
 The project, a Thailand-China-United States co-production under Mew Suppasit Studio, involved filmmakers Rick McCallum (The Young Indiana Jones Chronicles), Herbert Primig (Star Wars: The Clone Wars), and screenwriter Henry Gilroy (Star Wars: The Clone Wars).
 Filming began in March 2022 and was expected to last approximately two months, with a planned release in 2023.
 The series aimed to promote marine conservation and featured actors Tul Pakorn Thanasrivanitchai, Marina Sadanun Balenciaga, and Morakot Liu.
 Following the completion of filming, The Ocean Eyes was put on hold after Suppasit parted ways with his previous manager, who was a key producer at Mew Suppasit Studio and involved in the project.
 As of 2025, the series remains unreleased, with its future uncertain.

-Business ventures

-Suppasit has engaged in several entrepreneurial ventures, primarily in entertainment, beauty, hospitality, and wellness sectors, often taking on leadership roles.
-Below is an overview of his business activities: